Anthony Edwards NBA Playoffs Player Props: Timberwolves vs. Nuggets

-Anthony Edwards and the rest of the Minnesota Timberwolves hit the court versus the Denver Nuggets in the NBA Playoffs on Friday, at 9:30 PM ET.
+Anthony Edwards and his Minnesota Timberwolves teammates take on the Denver Nuggets in the 2023 NBA Playoffs, at 9:30 PM ET on Sunday.

-With prop bets available for Edwards, let's examine some stats and trends to help you find good wagers.
+In this piece we'll dive into Edwards' stats and trends, helping you make good predictions on prop bets.

 Anthony Edwards Prop Bets vs. the Nuggets